 So the Star Wars saga has finally come to an end of 42 years.
 Of course, we thought that Star Wars had ended twice before, in 1983 and 2005 respectively.
 So is The Rise of Skywalker really the end of the Star Wars saga?
 Most likely not.
-But it still marks the end of a significant chapter and is very likely the last time we will see the protagonists of the original trilogy.
+But it still marks the end of a significant chapter and is very likely the last time we will see the protagonists of the original trilogy on screen.

 Spoilers for The Rise of Skywalker and Star Wars in general.

 Now the original Star Wars trilogy are my favourite movies of all time and have been, ever since I first watched them as a kid.
 They remained my favourites when teachers at school berated me for liking “that violent and proto-fascist American trash”.
-They remained my favourites through university when my fellow students would roll their eyes at my choice and then name whatever movies they thought would make them look enlightened and cultured (My Left Foot is the one I remember clearly, because the person who called it their favourite was so clearly trying to impress the professor).
+They remained my favourites through university when my fellow students would roll their eyes at my choice of favourite and would then name whatever movies they thought would make them look enlightened and cultured (My Left Foot is the one I remember clearly, because the person who called it their favourite was so clearly trying to impress the professor).
 They remained my favourites when some elderly neighbour or relative asks me why I can’t watch “normal movies” like everybody else (apparently, some of the highest grossing movies of all time are not normal).

 But in general, where the original trilogy was magic, the prequels are just movies and not all that great ones at that.
-They are also hampered by the fact that pretty much everybody already had a mental vision of the events depicted in the prequels and the prequels naturally didn’t match any of our visions.
+They are also hampered by the fact that pretty much everybody already had their own mental vision of the events depicted in the prequels and the prequels naturally didn’t match any of our visions.
 The fact that they end on a real downer (whereas the original and sequel trilogy save the downer ending for the middle installment) doesn’t help either.
 The prequels also change the dynamic of the whole saga.
 Back when the prequels first came out, I wrote on an earlier version of this blog that while for our generation, the revelation that Darth Vader was Luke’s father was the big shock, for those who’s come after us and would watch the movies in chronological rather then production order, Anakin falling for the dark side would be the big shock, whereas Darth Vader being Luke’s Dad would be something viewers knew all along.
 And indeed, there is something of a debate whether to show the Star Wars trilogy in chronological or production order to people watching them for the first time, because the decision effects very much how you’ll view the films.
-Never mind that if you watch the movies in chronological order, you’ll start of with the weakest movies bar Solo (while production order starts out with one of the strongest) and will also get the double whammy of downers with Rogue One following Revenge of the Sith.
+Never mind that if you watch the movies in chronological order, you’ll start of with the weakest movies bar Solo (while production order starts out with one of the strongest) and will also get a double whammy of downers with Rogue One following Revenge of the Sith.

 As for the sequel trilogy, my feelings are mixed.
 As movies and entertainment, they are much better than the prequel trilogy, though not quite up to the standards of the originals.
 But when Disney bought Lucasfilm and the sequel trilogy was first announced, my initial reaction was, “That story has been told.
 We don’t need any sequels, let alone sequels not written/overseen by the original creator George Lucas.”

 I eventually came around and watched the sequel trilogy (and Rogue One) and largely enjoyed them with a few caveats.
 Viewed purely on their own, the sequels work.
-They’re highly enjoyable movies with fine actors playing likeable and diverse characters (and characters we like to hate), engaging action and great visuals, telling a suitably epic story.
+They’re highly enjoyable movies with fine actors playing likeable and diverse characters (and characters we love to hate), engaging action and great visuals, telling a suitably epic story.
 However, when viewed in the context of the whole Star Wars saga, they also undermine the original trilogy and make the victory at the end of Return of the Jedi seem hollow.
-Because by the end of Return of the Jedi, I at least thought that this universe would be all right, that the rebels would rebuild a democratic system and rebuild it better than before and that the various characters we’d become attached to would live largely happy lives.
+Because by the end of Return of the Jedi, I at least thought that this universe would be all right, that the rebels would rebuild a democratic system and rebuild it better than before and that the various characters we’d become attached to would live long and largely happy lives.
 Okay, so I was a kid when I first watched the movie and naive, but Return of the Jedi still ends on a hopeful note.

 Considering that all of the original cast except for those actors like Peter Cushing and Alec Guinness who had already been old when the first movie came out were still alive when The Force Awakens was made, I understand the decision to set the movie approx. thirty years after the originals and use the original cast.
 But from a narrative point of view, The Force Awakens would have worked better, if it had been set one hundred rather than thirty years after Return of the Jedi and Kylo Ren would have been Darth Vader’s great-great-grandson rather than grandson.
 For example, Simon R. Green deliberately set his second Deathstalker trilogy about two hundred years after the first, starring distant maybe descendants of the original characters, to avoid undermining a series which a) was always more clear-eyed about how revolutions really work out than Star Wars ever was, and b) killed off most of the characters we really cared about in the final book of the original series anyway.